-A fundamental difficulty in applied control is that the dynamics governing the system behavior may be unknown, or too complex to describe.
+A fundamental difficulty in applied control is that the dynamics governing the behavior of the system may be unknown or too complex to describe.
 A prominent example is that of control in medical ventilators described in section \ref{subsec:ventilator}.
-The respiratory system of a patient is significantly more complex than the fluid dynamics equations that are commonly used to describe it.
+The respiratory system of a patient is significantly more complex than the fluid dynamics equations commonly used to describe it.

 The subfield in control theory that deals with learning a given dynamical system from experience is called system identification.
-It is notoriously difficult to learn non-linear dynamical system well enough to be able to control them, much less so in high dimensions.
-This is further complicated in our treatment of control: discrete time representation, finite time performance guarantees, and adversarial perturbations as well as noise.
+It is notoriously difficult to learn non-linear dynamical systems well enough to be able to control them, much less so in high dimensions.
+This is further complicated in our treatment of control: discrete-time representation, finite-time performance guarantees, adversarial perturbations, and noise.

-It is for this reason that we focus on the basic setting of linear time invariant dynamical systems.
-Thus, for the remainder of this chapter we consider dynamics of the form
+For this reason, we focus on the basic setting of linear time-invariant dynamical systems.
+Thus, for the remainder of this chapter, we consider dynamics of the form

 The question we ask in this chapter is: can we attain sublinear policy regret vs. the class of disturbance action policies, when the only information available to the learner are the sequential state observations $\x_t$?
 This may seem very challenging, since the perturbations are adversarially chosen.